Pneumococcal vaccines – frequently asked questions (FAQs)

 • Different types of pneumococci are called serotypes.
 Over 100 serotypes have been identified, but only a limited number cause disease.
 Pneumococcal vaccines vary in the number of serotypes they cover.

 • The number in the name of each pneumococcal vaccine represents the number of different serotypes it contains.
-For example, 13-valent pneumococcal conjugate vaccine (13vPCV) contains 13 serotypes.
+For example, 20-valent pneumococcal conjugate vaccine (20vPCV) contains 20 serotypes.

-• Two other PCVs – a 15vPCV and a 20vPCV – are registered for use in Australia but not currently funded under the NIP.
+• Other PCVs – 15vPCV and 20vPCV – are registered for use in adults in Australia but not currently funded under the NIP for adults.
 These are available as privately funded vaccines.
+15vPCV is also registered and available as a privately funded vaccine for children.

 FAQs